Hypofractionated Adaptive Image-Guided Radiation Therapy for Localized Adenocarcinoma of the Prostate

 This will be a Phase II study evaluating the effectiveness and toxicity of a specific radiation therapy regimen.
 This choice of daily dose is based on the prior published experience showing safety and efficacy of hypofractionated regimens.
 The total dose is calculated to be effective for late effects which has been shown to be effective and safe in a large prospective Phase II study.
 If the hypothesis for the prostate is is true, then this regimen should be at least as effective or more effective for tumor control than the current conventional therapy.

-This will be a Phase II study evaluating the effectiveness and toxicity of a regimen of 3.2 Gy daily fractions to a total dose of 67.2 Gy.
-This choice of daily dose is based on the prior published experience showing safety and efficacy of hypofractionated regimens of 2.5 Gy, 2.7 Gy, and 3.0 Gy daily fractions.
-The total dose is calculated to be iso-effective for late effects to a conventionally fractionated total dose of 81 Gy, which has been shown to be effective and safe in a large prospective Phase II study.
-If the alpha/beta ratio for prostate is between 1.5-3.0, then this regimen should be at least as effective or more effective for tumor control than 81 Gy given in conventional fractions.
+This will be a Phase II study evaluating the effectiveness and toxicity of a regimen of 3.6 Gy daily fractions to a total dose of 57.6 Gy.
+This choice of daily dose is based on the prior published experiences showing safety and efficacy of hypofractionated regimen of 2.5 Gy, 2.7 Gy, 3.0, and 3.63 Gy daily fractions.
+The total dose is calculated to be iso-effective for late effects to a conventionally fractionated total dose of 79.2 Gy, which has been shown to be effective and safe in large prospective studies.